metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 Daniel Jones just a touch off on his throws, but still playing fairly well.
 Lamar too.

 Kenyon Drake has been a sensational rusher for Baltimore.
+Worth keeping an eye on him.

+No negative plays from the Giants defense.
+Browns are sustaining long drives here.

 ***